-2.2.
-QoS Configuration Challenges in the MMS mission
+2.2 QoS Configuration Challenges in the MMS mission

-Although QoS-enabled component middleware like CIAO/RACE and MDE tools like PICML simplify many aspects of assembly, packaging, resource management, and deployment in DRE systems, the following key challenges remain with respect to the configuration of QoS for components that comprise the DRE systems1, such as our MMS mission prototype:
+Although QoS-enabled component middleware like CIAO/RACE and MDE tools like PICML simplify many aspects of assembly, packaging, resource management, and deployment in DRE systems, the following key challenges remain with respect to the configuration of QoS for components (although our discussion focuses on the CIAO QoS-enabled component middleware, these challenges manifest themselves in any highly configurable component middleware including EJB and Microsoft .NET framework) that comprise the DRE systems, such as our MMS mission prototype:

 Challenge 1.
 Inherent complexity in translating QoS policies to QoS configuration options.
-Translating QoS policies into QoS configuration options is hard because semantics from the application domain must be mapped to semantics of the underlying component middleware.
+Translating QoS policies into QoS configuration options is hard because it must transform semantics from the application domain to the semantics of the underlying component middleware.
 QoS-enabled component middleware like CIAO provides mechanisms to configure (1) processor resources, such as portable priorities, end-to-end priority propagation, thread pools, distributable threads and schedulers, (2) communication resources, such as protocol properties and explicit binding of connections, and (3) memory resources, such as buffering of requests.
-To translate the QoS policies into QoS mechanisms by configuring the QoS options, however, application developers need a thorough understanding of the underlying middleware platforms.
+To translate the QoS policies into QoS mechanisms by configuring the QoS options, application developers need a thorough understanding of the underlying middleware platforms.

 In our MMS mission prototype, for example, there is a QoS requirement that the comm component assign precedence to data originating from gizmo components that operate in burst mode.
-In case of a tie (i.e., if more than one component is operating in burst mode at the same time), requests are handled based on the importance of the originating gizmo component.

-One way to meet this requirement is to configure gizmo, filter, and analysis components with the CLIENT PROPAGATED priority model policy.
-This Realtime CORBA policy ensures components execute requests at the priority determined by the origin of the request, e.g., the gizmo component in the MMS mission.
+In case of a tie (i.e., if more than one is operating in burst mode at the same time), requests are handled based on the importance of the originating gizmo component.
+As shown in Figure 3, one way to meet this requirement is to configure gizmo, filter, and analysis components with the CLIENT_PROPAGATED priority model policy, which is a Real-Time CORBA policy that ensures components execute requests at the priority determined by the origin of the request, e.g., the gizmo component in the MMS mission.
 Likewise, the comm component can use the SERVER_DECLARED priority model with thread pool lanes.
 A thread pool lane corresponds to an OS priority level at which incoming requests are handled, and the SERVER_DECLARED priority model pre-allocates resources and handles requests at pre-determined priorities to ensure resource availability.

-In contrast, if we choose CLIENT_PROPAGATED policy for the comm component, unbounded priority inversion [13] could occur since this component is shared between the different data flows originating at the gizmo components, each with differing importance operating in possibly different modes.
+In contrast, if we choose CLIENT_PROPAGATED policy for the comm component, unbounded priority inversion [17] could occur since this component is shared between the different data flows originating at the gizmo components, each with differing importance operating in possibly different modes.
+We are therefore constrained to choosing the SERVER_DECLARED priority model for comm components.
+We also need to configure priority-banded connections between the analysis components and the comm components to ensure that all analysis component requests are routed to the appropriate priority lane defined inside the comm component.

 While schedulability analysis might determine the right priority values for each component in the path of each control flow, the choice of QoS policies used to configure the middleware has a significant impact on the end result of satisfying QoS requirements.
-Without tool support, however, it is tedious and error-prone for domain experts (e.g., MMS systems engineers or software architects) to translate QoS policies or analysis results to a subset of the QoS configuration options (e.g., priority models, priority-bands, and thread pools) supported by the middleware that will ultimately impact the level of QoS achieved.
+Without tool support, therefore, it is tedious and error-prone for a domain expert (e.g., an MMS systems engineer) to translate QoS policies or analysis results to a subset of the QoS configuration options (e.g., priority models, priority-bands, and thread pools) supported by the middleware that will ultimately impact the level of QoS achieved.
+Section 3.2 describes how the QUICKER MDE tool gathers QoS policies at a high-level of abstraction and uses model-transformation to map these policies automatically onto the QoS configuration of CIAO's Real-time CCM implementation, and also generates standard deployment descriptors.